-Google Merchant Center Feed
+Google Merchant Center feed

-Main Scope: This is the main feed that contains all the information about your product catalogue that will be sent out to Google Merchant Center.
+Purpose: This is the main feed that contains all the information about your product catalogue that will be sent out to Google Merchant Center.

 For apparel retailers the required fields also include: age_group, gender, color, size, material, and pattern.